VirgilSecurity/virgil-sdk-cpp/README.md

 - CMake 3.10+

 ### CMake
-Virgil SDK can be integrated using CMake in two different ways
+Virgil SDK can be integrated using CMake in different ways

 #### Add downloaded sources as subdirectory